A polynomial with a root mod $p$ for every $p$ has a real root: Introduction

-\begin{theorem} There is no finite set of positive definite binary quadratic forms such that for every large prime $p$, at least one of the forms has a non-trivial solution to $f(x,y) \equiv 0 \mod p$. \end{theorem}
+\begin{theorem} There is no finite set of positive definite binary quadratic forms such that for every large prime $p$, at least one of the forms has a non-trivial solution to $g(x,y) \equiv 0$ mod $p$. \end{theorem}

-In particular there is no finite set of positive definite binary quadratic forms together representing all the primes.
+By non-trivial we mean a solution other than $(x,y) = (0,0)$ mod $p$.
+In particular there is no finite set of positive definite binary quadratic forms together representing all the primes, since each solution to $g(x,y)= p$ provides a non-trivial solution of $g(x,y) \equiv 0$ mod $p$ (in a trivial solution $p^2$ divides $g(x,y)$).
 Will Jagy independently asked this question on Mathoverflow, and Lucia \cite{Lucia} gave a proof based on Dirichlet's theorem and density considerations.
-We offer a short proof based on our our main result on polynomials with a root mod $p$ for every $p$.
+We offer a proof using our main result on polynomials with a root mod $p$ for every $p$.